8 a.m.-4:30 p.m.

-Saginaw Valley State University's MBA program is designed to allow you to proceed at your own pace and personalize your program through a choice of concentrations and electives.
-Moreover, other benefits of an MBA include the following:
+Saginaw Valley State University's Master of Business Administration program is designed to allow you to proceed at your own pace and personalize your program through a choice of concentrations and electives.
+Moreover, other benefits of a SVSU MBA degree include the following:

 “The strength of the MBA degree is its versatility.
 People who hold the MBA degree are small business owners or involved in international business.
 They are solving community problems from the helm of a non-profit organization, and they are making millions developing strategies for the world’s largest companies.
 Whether they are volunteering their time, or earning a very healthy living, MBAs are making things happen every day.”